addshore/mediawiki-docker-dev/README.md

 #### 5) Create a basic LocalSettings.php

-The .docker/LocalSettings.php file will exist within the containers running Mediawiki.
+A `.docker/LocalSettings.php` file exists within the containers running Mediawiki.
+Your `LocalSettings.php` file must load it.

-Make a LocalSettings.php in the root of the Mediawiki repo containing the following:
+Make a `LocalSettings.php` in the root of the MediaWiki repo containing the following:

 ```
 <?php